nwchemgit/nwchem-wiki/Plane-Wave-Density-Functional-Theory.md

 ```
 where

-  - <alpha> - value for the broadening the eigenvalues, default
+  - `alpha`  value for the broadening the eigenvalues, default
     0.05/27.2116 au
-  - <npoints> - number of plotting points in dos files, default 500
+  - `npoints`  number of plotting points in dos files, default 500
-  - <emin> - minimum energy in dos plots, default min(eigenvalues)-0.1
+  - `emin`  minimum energy in dos plots, default min(eigenvalues)-0.1
     au
-  - <emax> - maximimum energy in dos plots, default max(eigenvalues)+0.1
+  - `emax`  maximimum energy in dos plots, default max(eigenvalues)+0.1
     au

 The units for dos parameters are in atomic units.
 Note that if virtual